devonapple/ergo_wiki/A-Trustless-Local-Exchange-Trading-System.md

 We say that some public key is the receiver if the LETS balance of its output is higher than that of its input.

-The last condition requires that either the input (and output) box belongs to the receiver (so that the number of Ergs are preserved), or the output is backed by the required number of Ergs if its LETS balance is negative.
-Furthermore, it requires that the sender's ergs balance cannot be reduced until `minWithdrawTime` number of blocks have been mined after the ergs were locked.
+The last condition requires that either the input and output boxes belong to the receiver (so that the ergs are preserved), or, in case they belong to the sender, a signature is provided and the output is backed by the required number of ergs if its LETS balance is negative.
+Furthermore, it requires that the sender's ergs balance cannot be reduced until at least `minWithdrawTime` number of blocks have been mined after the ergs were locked.

 Compared to the managed LETS, the above system has the following differences:
 * **No membership record**: Unlike the managed LETS, We don't store any membership information here.
 * **Multiple-boxes**: A person can create multiple membership boxes, which is permitted.
-We only require each box to have a minimum number of ergs locked in it.
+We only require that any negative balance be backed by the corresponding number of ergs locked in it.

 ### LETS-1: Zero Sum, Collateral